nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**
 * 1a.
 Contact does not exist in folder.
     * 1a1.
 Folder remains unchanged.
     * 1a2.
-User re-inputs contact index to be removed.
+User requests the index of contact from contact list to be removed.
     * Steps 1a1 - 1a2 are repeated until data format is correct.

 * 1b.
 Folder does not exist in UNIon.
     * 1b1.
 Contact not removed from folder.
     * 1b2.
-User re-inputs folder name for contact to be removed from.
+User requests the index of contact from contact list to be removed.
     * Steps 1b1 - 1b2 are repeated until data format is correct.

-**System: UNIon**\
 **Use case: UC07 - Remove all folders**\
-**Actor: User**\
 **Guarantees:** All folders are deleted from UNIon

 **MSS:**
-1. User inputs command to remove all folders.
+1. User requests to remove all folders.
 2. UNIon clears all the folders it has stored thus far.

 Use case ends.

 **Extensions**
 * 1a.
-UNIon detects error of input by user.
+UNIon detects error of input command supplied by user.
     * 1a1.
 All folders remain in UNIon.
     * 1a2.
-User re-inputs command.
+User requests to remove all folders.
     * Steps 1a1 - 1a2 are repeated until data format is correct.

 ### Non-Functional Requirements